 The Hasmonean princess Mariamme is best known today for her tempestuous and doomed marriage to Herod the Great.
 During her lifetime, however, Mariamme was a Jewish celebrity in her own right.
 As a descendant of the Hasmonean family on both her maternal and paternal sides, Mariamme was the closest thing that Jews had to royalty.

-The Romans were baffled as to why Jews would not eat pork, an idiosyncrasy which became the subject of speculation as well as ethnic humor.
+The Romans were baffled as to why Jews would not eat pork, an idiosyncrasy that became the subject of speculation as well as ethnic humor.
 In response, Jewish texts highlight the way the hated Romans remind the rabbis of pigs and wild boars.

-The Romans were baffled as to why Jews would not eat pork, an idiosyncrasy which became the subject of speculation as well as ethnic humor.
+The Romans were baffled as to why Jews would not eat pork, an idiosyncrasy that became the subject of speculation as well as ethnic humor.
 In response, Jewish texts highlight the way the hated Romans remind the rabbis of pigs and wild boars.

 A rose by any other name